dwyl/image-classifier/README.md

 Let's use `Elixir` machine learning capabilities to build an application with the following features:

-1. you can upload an image to a bucket and automatically caption it with machine learning
+1. Image captioning: you can upload an image to a bucket and automatically caption it with machine learning
-2. you can provide a [symmetric semantic search](https://sbert.net/examples/applications/semantic-search/README.html) to find your relevant images given an audio input.
+2. Semantic search: you provide an audio input and the app runs a [symmetric semantic search](https://sbert.net/examples/applications/semantic-search/README.html) to find your relevant images.

 <div align="center">